Makistos/dotcomb/README.md

 Edit the supplied Doxyfile to suit your needs but make sure HAVE_DOT and COLLABORATION_GRAPH settings are set to YES and DOT_CLEANUP to NO.

 Use this Doxyfile to generate the documentation.
-After that run

-    for i in `find . -name "*__coll*.dot` | do dot -Tcanon -o /tmp/project/dots$(basename $i) $i; done

-This will collect all the collaboration graph definitions into one place and convert them into canonical form which is easier to handle.
-You can obviously use any output directory.

 After this all that is needed is to run this tool: